How to Road Trip the West Coast of Scotland

 This is where the landscape begins to change dramatically, as Scotland’s most iconic Munro - Buachaille Etive Mor - stands guard at the entrance to Glencoe.

 Whilst stunning to drive through, the best way to experience Glencoe is undoubtedly on foot.
 So pack your hiking boots!
-There’s 8 Munros to climb in Glencoe as well as the iconic Pap of Glencoe, and countless short walks (Glencoe Lochan is my favourite).
+There are eight Munros to climb in Glencoe, as well as the iconic Pap of Glencoe and countless short walks (Glencoe Lochan is my favourite).

 Where to stay in Glencoe:

-• RiverBeds Luxury Lodges: glamping in the forest at it’s absolute best, these pods come with all the mod-cons for a luxe stay including your very own private hot tub.
+SeaBeds Luxury Lodges: glamping in the forest at its absolute best, these pods come with all the mod-cons for a luxe stay, including your private hot tub.
 Book here.

 Stop 2 - Fort William